roguewatt/via-framework/README.md

 `Required Label Issue Time ≤ Cutoff`

 This is a label-completeness rule, not an input eligibility rule.
-Label Issue Times may be later than the sample's As-of Time.
+Label Issue Times may be later than the Sample As-of Time.

 An observation is not automatically eligible because its Valid Time is earlier than the Sample As-of Time.
 It must still satisfy: